A selection of my radio & podcast stories

 July 15, 2016, PRI’s The World in Words podcast, and PRI’s The World.

 Donald Trump’s Outer Hebridean Roots

-Donald Trump has talked about immigration a lot on the campaign trail, but he hasn’t talked much about his mother, who was an immigrant herself.
-Mary Anne MacLeod was born on the Isle of Lewis, the largest of Scotland’s Outer Hebrides.
+Donald Trump has talked about immigration a lot, but he hasn’t talked much about his mother, who was an immigrant herself.
+Mary Anne MacLeod was born on the Isle of Lewis, the largest of Scotland’s Outer Hebridean islands.
 I’ve been to Lewis many times, but this time I’m here to explore something I’ve never really contemplated before: Donald J. Trump’s connection to this island.
 October 28, 2016, PRI’s The World

 Roots 2.0: Using DNA to Trace My Ancestry

 A vial of saliva, a DNA analysis — genealogy isn’t what it used to be.
 This is the story of how I used genetic testing to find out more about my family tree.
 Spit, scientists, and old recordings of my grandmother – this story has it all.

 March 22, 2012 and December 25, 2012, PRI’s The World, and April 18, 2016 on PRI’s The World in Words podcast

 When Marianna Salzmann decided to write a play about the Jewish experience in the former East Germany, she was trying to work out some issues that she herself was grappling with.
 She wasn’t expecting the play to be popular, but Muttersprache Mameloschn was a hit with German audiences.